xxczaki/ing-autofill/README.md

 Therefore, I felt happy with what I came up with.

-In May 2024, I updated the extension so that it works on ING's new website.
+In May 2024, I updated the extension so that it now works on ING's new website.

 ## Highlights
 - Simple (a single file, <100 LOC, easy to understand)
-- Uses Manifest V3, with a minimal amount of permissions
+- Uses Manifest V3, with a minimal number of permissions

 ## How does it work?